 ‘The Menu’ is a key feature in Durden, where all the internal features are exposed and controlled.
-Underneath the surface, the menu covers two directory trees (one ‘global’ and one ‘target’) where each entry describes either a subdirectory, an action or a key/value input.
+Underneath the surface, the menu covers two primary trees (one ‘global’ and one ‘target’) where each entry describes either a subdirectory, an action or a key/value input.
 The global tree convers system wide settings, and the target tree covers the currently selected window.

 This annotated screenshot shows the default navigation UI in the root of the global directory tree: